-- Burp more often.
-Burping your baby more often will assist with preventing hiccups.
-When feeding, breastfeeding or bottle feeding, slow down and take more pauses to burp baby.
+- Burp the Baby More Often – Burping your baby more frequently will also assist with preventing hiccups.
+Whether you’re direct feeding, breastfeeding, or bottle-feeding — slow down the process.
+Take a few more pauses to burp the baby.

-- When bottle feeding tilt the bottle to a 40-45 degree angle so that the air will stay at the bottom of the bottle.
-Some moms swear by the collapsible bottle bags!
+- Angle the Bottle – When you’re bottle-feeding, make sure to tilt the bottle to a 40-45 degree angle.
+This way, the air stays down at the bottom of the bottle.
+Also, some baby bottles trap more air than others.
+So, you may want to try another baby bottle brand or style.
+We know some moms who swear by the collapsible bottle bags!

-- Keep baby up right for 10-15 minutes after feeding.
-This will release any pressure from the diaphragm and allow for air to rise to the top of the stomach to allow for better burping
+- Positioning – Keep your baby upright for about 10-15 minutes after the feeding session.
+This will help release any pressure from the diaphragm, allowing air to rise up to the top of the stomach.
+This can make for better burping.

-If you think your baby may have a more serious problem please contact your physician.
-Persistent hiccups that are combined with often regurgitation and/or signs your baby has stomach pains can mean reflux.
-You will want to consult with your pediatrician.
+If you think your baby might have a more serious underlying issue, please get in contact with your physician.
+When persistent hiccups are combined with regurgitation and/or signs of baby stomach pain, it may mean reflux.
+You’ll want to consult your pediatrician.

 We hope this post is helpful for you.
 Here is an article about the causes of baby spit-up.